 The Consolidated Annual Report has been prepared with due professional care and to the best of our knowledge.
 Information included in this Consolidated Annual Report is correct and is consistent with the facts.
 No information has been omitted that may alter the meaning of the Consolidated Annual Report or affect the accurate and correct assessment of the Issuer or the consolidated group.

-In Otrokovice, 16 April 2019
+In Otrokovice, 7 April 2020

 Ing.
+Petr Jeník

-Petr Jeník Chairman of the Board of Directors
+Chairman of the Board of Directors

 Ing.
-Patrik Brom Vice-chairman of the Board of Directors
+Patrik Brom

-Ing.
-Jan Stuchlik Member of the Board of Directors
+Vice-chairman of the Board of Directors